Understanding the Scale of a Predator’s Grooming Tactics

 This manipulation often looks like kindness: special attention, gifts, offers to help with childcare, or emotional bonding.
 But underneath, it's a strategic form of relationship-building meant to coerce and abuse.

 Experts have identified a range of grooming behaviors, from subtle to high-risk.
-Not all concerning behaviors indicate abuse—but they should never be ignored.
-The earlier we notice and question these behaviors, the better we protect our children.
-If your instincts are telling you something is off, then it’s time to at least address the situation.
+Not all concerning behaviors indicate abuse, but neither should they be universally ignored.
+The earlier we notice and question these behaviors, the safer our children become.

 🟥 High-Risk Grooming Behaviors